claukers/microscript/README.md

 ## error handling

 to catch exceptions thrown inside your app you can add **ErrorHandler** as the last step of setting up the app like.
+This will catch and handle an apropiate response to known errors like request parsing, not authorized, sequelize, etc.
 ```javascript
 ...
 app.use(.....)